Introduction and goal

 }

-Instance mode ‘PerSessionconcurrency is the default setting in WCF
+concurrency is the default setting in

-In this combination, one WCF instance is created for every WCF client session and every method call is run over multiple threads.
+WCF client session and every method call is run over multiple threads.
 Below is a pictorial representation:

-If you run the sample code attached with this article, you will find the same instance with every method call running on different methods.
+If you run the sample code attached with this article, you will find

 To get a better idea, you can run different client exe instances with different names as shown below.
-You will notice how every client gets its own WCF service instance with every method allocated to run on different threads.

 Instance mode = Single and Concurrency = Single